Masmiseim36/nxpSDK/boards/mekmimx8qm/driver_examples/lpadc/interrupt/cm4_core0/readme.txt

 Overview
 ========

-The lpdc_single_interrupt example shows how to use interrupt with LPADC driver.
+The lpadc_interrupt example shows how to use interrupt with LPADC driver.

 In this example, user should indicate a channel to provide a voltage signal (can be controlled by user) as the LPADC's sample input.
 When running the project, typing any key into debug console would trigger the conversion.
 ADC watermark